OpenFlutter/flutter_screenutil/README.md

 class _HomePageState extends State<HomePage> {
   @override
   Widget build(BuildContext context) {
-    //Set the fit size (fill in the screen size of the device in the design) If the design is based on the size of the 360*690(dp)
+    //Set the fit size (fill in the screen size of the device in the design)
-    ScreenUtil.init(
-        BoxConstraints(
-            maxWidth: MediaQuery.of(context).size.width,
-            maxHeight: MediaQuery.of(context).size.height),
-        designSize: Size(360, 690),
-        context: context,
-        minTextAdapt: true,
-        orientation: Orientation.portrait);
-    return Scaffold();
+    //If the design is based on the size of the 360*690(dp) ScreenUtil.init(context, designSize: const Size(360, 690));
+    ...
   }
 }
 ```

-### Use：

 ### API